cdellacqua/dotenv-flow.rs/README.md

 The dotenv-flow strategy works as follows:

+- if a DOTENV_ENV environment variable is set, load .env.{DOTENV_ENV}.local (e.g. .env.staging.local)
 - load .env.local
-- if a DOTENV_ENV environment variable is set, load .env.{DOTENV_ENV}.local (e.g. .env.staging.local)
 - if a DOTENV_ENV environment variable is set, load .env.{DOTENV_ENV} (e.g. .env.staging)
 - load .env

-Each step will only load variables that are not already present in the environment, so for example variables in the .env.local file will have the highest priority, followed .env.{DOTENV_ENV}.local and so on.
+Each step will only load variables that are not already present in the environment, so for example variables in the .env.{DOTENV_ENV}.local file will have the highest priority, followed .env.local and so on.

+### Breaking in 0.16.0

+- env.{DOTENV_ENV}.local is now loaded before .env.local

 ## HowTo